 Fountain of sorrow, fountain of light…

 My attention was often focused on the ground or floor in front of me, where some sort of minor make-believe drama was working itself out.
+Sirens!
+Action!
+A young lady named Lisa with a ponytail who is in need of rescue!
 I had a vivid imagination, to put it mildly.
-I tended to enact rescue dramas—fancied myself quite the little rescuer and watched plenty of bad 1970s rescue TV to stoke the fires: SWAT, Emergency!, Chopper One.
+Fancied myself quite the little rescuer and watched plenty of bad 1970s rescue TV to stoke the fires: SWAT, Emergency!, Chopper One.
+Sirens all day long.
 Always with my modest collection of toy cars, which included a handful of Redline Hot Wheels and at least one Tomica.

 Even then, five-year-old Bobby could easily see a big difference between the Hot Wheels and the Tomica, and there was no question which I liked better.
 The Hot Wheels were cool, but over-the-top flashy.
-With their fat wheels they didn’t look like real cars.
+With their fat wheels and engines popping out of hoods they didn’t look like real cars to me.
 The Tomica was much more realistic, which made my little rescue dramas work.
 I didn’t know what a “Cedric” was, or where Japan was, but I knew that I loved the real low-key look and feel of that Nissan Cedric Fire Wagon with its opening hatch.
 And the way it rolled, so smooth, and with suspension.
 Obviously better.
 I still remember loving it.

-It sounds crazy, but that little red car gave me some kind of hope for a world that was often Fountain-of-Sorrow, Send-in-the-Clowns rust-colored 1970s Fall of Saigon bleak.
+It sounds crazy, but that little red car gave me some kind of hope for a world that was often Fountain-of-Sorrow, Send-in-the-Clowns rust-colored bleak.
 What a great little machine!
 What a serious toy!
 They didn’t have to make it so great, but they did.
 Maybe the future would be kind of like this toy car?
 Thoughtfully engineered just to bring joy to children and the young at heart?
 Better than it has to be?
-Its existence made me happy.
+It wasn’t just playing with the thing that made me happy — its existence made me happy.